 If your school is not syncing class rosters automatically with Google Classroom, Clever, AWARE or other methods, admins can upload a CSV file of the campus's students so that, when teachers add students to their roster, information will autocomplete in the boxes as they type, making roster creation and maintenance easier.

-- Obtain a CSV file of your students, with separate columns containing this data: [First Name], [Last Name], and [Student ID].
-We encourage all campuses to also include student email addresses.
-If you allow Google Classroom syncing, you MUST have the email addresses.
+- Obtain a CSV file of your students with separate columns containing this data: [First Name], [Last Name], and [Student ID].
 Column headers (titles) are not necessary.
+We recommend you also include student email addresses.
+If using Google Classroom, see Note A below.

-Also Note: Students already in classes in the system will be recognized by Student ID or email address (exact match) and duplicates will not be created during the import, but any edits to their name will be applied.
+B. Students already in ALL In Learning will be recognized by Student ID or email address (exact match).
+Duplicates will not be created, but any edits to their name will be applied.

 - Log into your ALL In learning administrator account.

 - Go to the Administration tab, click "Student Import," and select "CSV Import."

 Note: If Google Classroom is enabled for your campus, your CSV must contain the students' Google Classroom email addresses (the email addresses your students use to log into Google Classroom).

 - Click "Choose File," navigate to your desired CSV file and click "Open," and then click "Upload File."

 - If your file has column titles in the first row, select the “Skip First Row (titles)” check box.
 This will disregard the first row, so if your first row is student data, do not select this option.